tshepang/blog/content/The King's Speech (2010).md

 Geoffrey Rush, who plays the speech therapist, gives an amazing performance.
 He always delivers good performances, but this was perhaps his best ever.
-The moment he was sitting on the kings\' chair was wonderfully humorous.
+The moment he was sitting on the kings' chair was wonderfully humorous.

 Colin Firth, who plays the title character, did very well too.
-I don\'t remember enjoying any of his other work, and this is probably the best he\'s done yet too.
+I don't remember enjoying any of his other work, and this is probably the best he's done yet too.
 He even got awards for it.

 Helena Bonham Carter is always a pleasure to watch.
-Here she plays the king\'s wife.
+Here she plays the king's wife.

 The production design is amazing.